By Wolfgang Unger

 - And some classes will do both.

-The first category are called stable classes. java.lang.Math is a good example for this or any class you code which will be used by many other classes but does not need other classes to work.
+The first category are called stable classes. java.lang.Math is a good example for this or any class you code which will be used

 These classes are named stable because you should and almost cannot change them once in use.
 Other classes using them must be adapted in this case .